Taste the globe-trotting culinary offerings of this coastal town.

 Prime cuts of steak are the specialty at Meat Market Miami.

-This upscale contemporary steakhouse keeps things sizzling in Carolina, with a vibe that feels straight out of Miami.
-Meat Market Miami's meat-centric menu features perfectly cooked cuts like prime rib, filet mignon, ribeye steaks, and even lobster tails, which you can top with rich flavored butters and creative sauces like roasted pepper chimichurri and Touch of Fire Mango and Scotch Bonnet.
-Pair your entree with a selection from the long list of savory sides, or a glass of award-winning wine to make it a real vacation celebration.
+This upscale contemporary steakhouse keeps things sizzling in Carolina, with a vibe that feels straight from Miami.
+Meat Market's steak-centric menu features perfectly cooked cuts like prime rib, filet mignon, ribeye, and lobster, which you can top with rich, flavored butters and creative sauces like roasted-pepper chimichurri or fiery mango.
+Pair your entree with one of many savory sides or a glass of award-winning wine.

 Start your day with an artful cup of coffee at Bistro Café.